trilbymedia/grav-plugin-flex-objects/README.md

 ## About

 The **Flex Objects** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-It provides a simple plugin that 'out-of-the-box' acts as a simple user directory.
-This plugin allows for CRUD operations via the admin plugin to easily manage large sets of data that don't fit as simple YAML configuration files, or Grav pages.
-The example plugin comes with a dummy database of 500 entries which is a realistic real-world data set that you can experiment with.
+Flex objects allows you to create collections of objects, which can modified by CRUD operations via the admin plugin to easily manage large sets of data that don't fit as simple YAML configuration files, or Grav pages.
+These objects are defined by blueprint written in YAML and they are rendered by a set of twig files.
+Additionally both objects and collections can be customized by PHP classes, which allows you to define complex behaviors and relationships between the objects.

 ![](assets/flex-objects-list.png)